ZygoteCode/VadSharp/README.md

 ---

+## ✨ Credits

+All of my credits go to the original inventor of the [Silero VAD](https://github.com/snakers4/silero-vad) project, which has worked to the architecture of the algorithm and trained the models!

 ## 📜 License

 VadSharp is licensed under the **MIT License**.
 Feel free to use, modify, and distribute it as you like!